kimkanu/til/posts/230717183339-maintaining-referential-integrity-in-planetscale.md

     - referential integrity
     - data duplication
 date: 2023-07-17T18:33:39.941Z
-icon: other
+icon: database
 ---

 Planetscale has no foreign key support, so to maintain referential integrity

-* Don't be afraid to duplicate data
-* Use `on delete no action`
+* Use normalized forms to handle duplicates
 * Then run cleanup scripts regularly to reclaim the space

 ## Link